Skip to content

 The ABAC policy engine evaluates complex rules using lambda functions for flexible, runtime-configurable authorization policies:

-# ABAC policy engine
+# Define ABAC policy rules with lambda-based conditions

 policy_rules = [